 Yate, South Gloucestershire

-The development occupies 100 hectares of former farmland between the town’s outer suburbs and the more rural aspect at Yate Rocks to the east and Tanhouse Lane to the north.
-The development will result in up to 2,450 new homes, a new Community Centre and local centre with retail, a new primary school and employment space.
+The development Ladden Garden Village occupies 100 hectares of former farmland between the town’s outer suburbs and the more rural aspect at Yate Rocks to the east and Tanhouse Lane to the north.
+The development will result in up to 2,450 new homes, a new Community Centre and local centre with retail, a new primary school, care home and employment space.
 It will establish new pedestrian and cycling routes and bridleways across the site, significant new public realm and open spaces including new play areas.
 The development is due for completion by 2030.

 These creative projects enable commissioned artists to explore the physical landscape and heritage of the area and support development of the creative infrastructure within the town.
 Key aims of the programme are to ensure that the approach supports best practice in public realm commissioning, and prioritises quality and innovation.

 Suzanne was appointed by the project landscape architects LDA Design as their art consultant, to research and write the Public Art Plan setting out how this arts programme will be delivered, on behalf of Heron Land.
-Barratt Homes are now delivering the development and Suzanne is overseeing project delivery on behalf of the housing developer.
+Barratt Homes are now delivering the development and Suzanne is overseeing project delivery on their behalf.